banyansecurity/demo-terraform-aws/README.md

 ubuntu@ip-192-168-1-104:~$
 ```

 To access your RDS instance, click "Connect" on the DB service `bnn-demo-db`.
-Then, fire up your favorite MySQL client and connect to your database at `127.0.0.1:8811`, using `banyan:insecure` as the credential:
+Then, fire up your favorite MySQL client and connect to your database at `127.0.0.1:8811`, using the credentials (`banyan:insecure` ) we configured via Terraform:

 ```
 $ mysql --host=127.0.0.1 --port=8811 --user=banyan --password=insecure